Red Cored Chantenay Carrot Seeds - (Daucus carota v. sativus)

 Red Cored Chantenay Carrot - Great Carrot Taste

-This crisp, tender, sweet, and crunchy carrot is large bodied, deep red-orange to center.
-Fine grained smooth refined shape with wide shoulders great for bunching.
-It was introduced from French seed company Vilmorin-Andrieux in the late 1800s and a beloved American heirloom since about 1929.
+Red Cored Chantenay carrots are crisp, tender, sweet, and crunchy large-bodied roots with deep red-orange color from the skin to the very center.
+This fine-grained smooth refined carrot was introduced by the French seed company Vilmorin-Andrieux in the late 1800s and quickly became a beloved American heirloom about 1929.

-Sweetens in storage, making it the perfect Fall and Winter garden candidate.
+Sweetens in storage, making it the perfect early Spring or Fall and Winter garden candidate.
 For table use, canning, juicing, freezing or storage.
 Heavy producer, even in heavier soils.

 Carrots originated in Europe and Central Asia.
 The first cultivated variety had branching purple roots and is believed to have been developed in Afghanistan.
 It migrated to the Mediterranean in the 14th century and then northwards.
 The orange varieties were developed in the Netherlands in the 17th century.